lielu/thyme/README.md

 - Place images in `backgrounds/` directory
 - Check image file formats (JPG, PNG, GIF, BMP)
 - Verify file permissions

+**Settings window not opening on Raspberry Pi**
+- Error: "grab failed: window not viewable"
+- This issue has been fixed with delayed modal setup
+- Settings window will still work even if modal grab fails
+- Use test script: `python3 test_settings_rpi.py` to verify

 ### Debug Mode